 [Revised, December 31, 1983, by the Professional Ethics Executive Committee.
 Formerly paragraph .09 renumbered by adoption of the Code of Professional Conduct on January 12, 1988.
 References changed to reflect the issuance of the AICPA Code of Professional Conduct on January 12, 1988.
 Replaces previous interpretation 101-8, Effect on Independence of Financial Interests in Nonclients Having Investor or Investee Relationships With a Member's Client, April 1991, effective April 30, 1991.
 Revised, December 31, 1991, by the Professional Ethics Executive Committee.
-Revised, July 2002, to reflect conforming changes necessary due to the revision of interpretation 101-1.]
+Revised, July 2002, to reflect conforming changes necessary due to the revision of interpretation 101-1.
+Revised, June 2009, to reflect conforming changes necessary due to the issuance of FASB ASC.]

 .12 101-10-The effect on independence of relationships with entities included in the governmental financial statements.
-For purposes of this Interpretation, a financial reporting entity's basic financial statements, issued in conformity with generally accepted accounting principles in the United States of America, include the government-wide financial statements (consisting of the entity's governmental activities, business-type activities, and discretely presented component units), the fund financial statements (consisting of major funds, nonmajor governmental and enterprise funds, internal service funds, blended component units, and fiduciary funds) and other entities disclosed in the notes to the basic financial statements.
-Entities that should be disclosed in the notes to the basic financial statements include, but are not limited to, related organizations, joint ventures, jointly governed organizations,
+40 For purposes of this Interpretation, a financial reporting entity's basic financial statements, issued in conformity with generally accepted accounting principles, include the government-wide financial statements (consisting of the entity's governmental activities, business-type activities, and discretely presented component units), the fund financial statements (consisting of major funds, nonmajor governmental and enterprise funds, internal service funds, blended component units, and fiduciary funds) and other entities disclosed in the notes to the basic financial statements.
+Entities that should be disclosed in the notes to the basic financial statements include, but are not limited to, related organizations, joint ventures,